Code-Institute-Submissions/data-dashboard-3/README.md

 ## UX

 The website is for users to give an idea on how much they spend on petrol for a particular year (e.g. 2018).

+As a user, I want to perform an action so that I can achieve a goal.

 Breakdowns include by Company.

 Wireframes